How a Makeup Artist Covers Up MelasmaFebruary 13, 2023

 How to Cover Melasma With Makeup

-STEP 1: Color Correct
+Step 1: Color Correct

-“The trick to covering melasma is to color correct,” Smith says.
+“The trick to covering melasma is to color correct,” says Smith.
 “Since the areas are slightly darker, they can make your foundation look gray.”
 He recommends applying a light layer of a neutral orange corrector to create a more even base before foundation.
 If you have a dark skin tone, we suggest reaching for the Lancôme Teint Idole Ultra Wear Camouflage Corrector in the shade Orange Red.
 For fair to medium skin tones, opt for the shade Peach.
 A little goes a long way with color corrector, so apply the product sparingly at first and soften the edges with a small blending brush.

-STEP 2: Apply Foundation
+Step 2: Apply Foundation

 Photo: Chaunte Vaughn